 Once you’ve checked into your hotel on Saturday afternoon, pamper yourself at Natural Body Spa & Shop.
 They specialize in massages, hot stone treatments, facials and more.
 Treat yo’ self, mama!

-After a little bit of down time, sing and dance the evening away and enjoy the Mother's Day Cruise aboard the Southern Belle.
-During the two-hour cruise down the Tennessee River, you’ll find live music, dinner, and a full bar.
+After a little bit of downtime, sing and dance the evening away and enjoy a Sightseeing or Sunset Cruise aboard the Southern Belle.
+Soak in the sights and snag a charcuterie board if you're feeling a little peckish.

-After you’ve explored, it’s time to fuel up with some great Mother’s day eats.
-If you don’t know exactly what your pallet is craving, why not try it all with Chatt Taste Food Tour?
-Choose from the West Village Tour or the Art & Southern Cuisine Tour, offering amazing local eateries you don’t want to miss.
+After you’ve explored, it’s time to fuel up with some great Mother’s Day eats.
+If you don’t know precisely what your pallet is craving, why not try it all with Chatt Taste Food Tour?
+Choose from the Downtown, MLK, Soutshide, or Vegan Tours, offering amazing local eateries you don’t want to miss.
 Either way, you’ll have the chance to visit three or four restaurants in downtown Chattanooga.

 After your bellies are full, there is nothing like a great walk to burn a few calories and enjoy some local art.
 The self-guided art tour – or the Experience Art Map – is a wonderful way to gaze and be inspired by the local art you’ll find around the city.
 The map highlights art located in the downtown footprint including beautiful murals, local art galleries, sculptures and more.
 These renowned pieces are from local and international artists.
 During your walk, grab a sweet treat like a gelato from Milk and Honey or a cupcake from the Cupcake Kitchen.
 We recommend the Almond Raspberry cupcake or the Pineapple Upside Down.
 One word: delish.